arkonger/python-oklch/docs/colors.md

 - `__add__(self, other):` Overloads addition to return the midpoint of the two colors in OKLAB color space.
 The return type is always the type of `self` *unless* `type(self)` is `HEX` and the result would produce an out-of-gamut color (and therefore a mangled hex code); in this case, an `RGB` color is returned instead to avoid possible ambiguity.
 - `__neg__(self):` Overloads negation to get the complement in OKLAB color space (that is, the color `OKLAB(1-L, -a, -b)`).
 The return type is always the type of `self` *unless* `type(self)` is `HEX` and the result would produce an out-of-gamut color (and therefore a mangled hex code); in this case, an `RGB` color is returned instead to avoid possible ambiguity.
 - `__sub__(self, other):` Overloads subtraction to return the midpoint in OKLAB color space of `self` and the complement of `other`.
 The return type is always the type of `self` *unless* `type(self)` is `HEX` and the result would produce an out-of-gamut color (and therefore a mangled hex code); in this case, an `RGB` color is returned instead to avoid possible ambiguity.
+- `is_close(other):` Returns true if self and other would be represented with the same hex code
 - `to_RGB(self):` Converts the color to `RGB`
 - `to_HEX(self):` Converts the color to `HEX`
 - `to_OKLAB(self):` Converts the color to `OKLAB`